Peter Gatehouse

 Peter Warlow Gatehouse (born 3 May 1936) is a former Welsh cricketer and pharmacist.
 Gatehouse was a left-arm fast-medium bowler and tail-end right-handed batsman who played for Glamorgan from 1957 to 1962.
 He was born at Caerphilly, Glamorgan.

 Gatehouse made his first-class debut for Glamorgan against Nottinghamshire at Stradey Park, Llanelli, in the 1957 County Championship.
 He made eighteen further first-class appearances for the county, the last of which came against Kent at the St Lawrence Ground, Canterbury.
 A bowler, Gatehouse took 53 wickets in his nineteen first-class matches, at an average of 29.26.
 His best bowling figures of 7/94 came against Middlesex at Lord's in 1958.
 He also took an additional three wickets in this match, giving him the only ten-wicket match haul of his career.
 He took a second five wicket haul against Somerset in the same season.
 A tailend batsman, Gatehouse scored a total of 85 runs at a batting average of 5.66, with a high score of 20.

 While playing for Glamorgan, Gatehouse studied for a Ph.D. in pharmacy at Cardiff University.
-It was in this profession that he chose to pursue a career, thereby ending his first-class cricket career.
+He chose to make his career in this profession, thereby ending his participation in first-class cricket.
+He continued to play senior club cricket in Cardiff.